zauberwild/Arduino_Controller/README.md

 ## Intro

-This is a little project i did with a controller PCB that usually would be used with the Micro:Bit platform.
-I broke off the connector for the Micro:Bit PCB and soldered my own wires to it to connect to an Arduino Pro Micro.
+This is a little project i did with a joystick breakout board, that usually would be used with the Micro:Bit platform.
+I got this breakout borad for christmas, however I don't heve any Micro:Bit controller, so I tried to make it compatible with arduinos.
+For that, I broke off the connector for the PCB and soldered my own wires to it to connect to an Arduino Pro Micro.

 ## Communication and using the controller